ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.4 on Debian 9 Linux with Apache2 + Jetty9.md

        <Set name="extractWAR">false</Set>
        <Set name="copyWebDir">false</Set>
        <Set name="copyWebInf">true</Set>
+       <Set name="persistTempDirectory">false</Set>
      </Configure>
      ```

 3. Restart Jetty:
-   * `systemctl restart jetty`
+   * `systemctl restart jetty.service`

 4. Check that IdP metadata is available on:
    * https://idp.example.org/idp/shibboleth

-5. Enable IdP Status page for the IdP local IP:
+5. Enable IdP Status page for the IdP private IP:
    * `vim /opt/shibboleth-idp/conf/access-control.xml`

      ```bash
      <bean id="AccessByIPAddress" parent="shibboleth.IPRangeAccessControl"
            p:allowedRanges="#{ {'127.0.0.1/32', '::1/128', '192.168.XX.YY/32'} }" />
      ```
+   Note: Remember to change `192.168.XX.YY` to your private IP

-7. Restart Jetty:
+6. Restart Jetty:
    * `systemctl restart jetty`

-8. Check IdP Status:
+7. Check IdP Status:
    * `export JAVA_HOME=/usr/lib/jvm/default-java`
    * `cd /opt/shibboleth-idp/bin`
    * `./status.sh -u https://idp.example.org/idp`

 ### Configure Shibboleth Identity Provider StorageRecords (User Consent)

+Shibboleth Documentation used to provide the following part can be found here: https://wiki.shibboleth.net/confluence/display/IDP30/StorageConfiguration

+The IdP provides a number of general-purpose storage facilities that can be used by core subsystems like session management and consent.
+This HOWTO, in the JPA Storage Service part, will change the default behaviour for storage to use for consent and terms-of-use records only to use a database instead of a Local Storage.

 #### Default - Not Recommended

-If you don't change anything you will use cookies that can store an extremely small number of records.
+If you don't change anything, the IdP stores data in a long-lived browser cookie that can contain an extremely small number of records.
+This could bring problems in the long term period.

 #### HTML Local Storage - Recommended

+It requires JavaScript be enabled, because reading and writing to the client requires an explicit page be rendered.
+This feature is safe to enable globally.
+The implementation is written to check for this capability in each client, and to back off to cookies.

 1. Become ROOT:
    * `sudo su -`